-Vinyl flooring is sensitive to heat.
-Hearth and Home Technologies does not recommend adhesive based vinyl flooring due to thermal expansion.
-Floating-style flooring can be used, but will reach temperatures up to 110 °F in a room with ambient temperature of 70 °F. Consult flooring specifications to ensure compatibility.
+Hearth and Home Technologies does not recommend adhesive based vinyl flooring products due to thermal expansion during operation.
+Floating style flooring can be used, but will reach temperatures up to 110 °F (based on ambient temperature of 70 °F).
+Consult the manufacturer's flooring specifications to ensure compatibility.